casan3/casan3/README.md

 ## About me
 Experienced Software Developer with a demonstrated history of working in the Insurance services industry.
-Skilled in Javascript, HTML, SQL, PHP, Firebase, Angular and Flutter framework.
 Enthusiast investor.
 I enjoy learning new technologies and put them into practice.
 Currently learning about the Blockchain world and Crypto currency investment.

 ## Tecnologies I use:
 ![image](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)